alanverresen/django-keys/docs/content/user_guide/introduction.rst

 **WARNING: These promises are still in development.**

-Although using any of the aforementioned packages is fine, neither seems to be an ideal tool to use for Django specific.
-Besides parsing and reading environment variables from a `.env` file, **django-keys** promises to do more and do it better:
+Although using any of the aforementioned packages is fine, neither seems to be an ideal tool to use for Django specifically.
+Besides reading additional environment variables from a `.env` file, **django-keys** promises to do more and do it better:

-* alerts users when a sensitive Django setting isn't properly secured
 * builds `.env` files automatically based on your settings file
+* alert users when potential security problems are detected
-* supports other file formats besides `.env` files for storing keys
+* supports other file formats besides `.env` files for storing keys (JSON, YAML)
-    * JSON
-    * YAML
+* direct support for secrets management services

 It's the fully integrated solution for managing keys in Django projects.